verdverm/verdverm.github.io/_sr/04-pge.md

 number of expansion points of the tree, creating even more similarly accurate expressions with ineffectual sub-expressions.

-% \ken{Can you add another sentence to explain why/how that happens?}

 The PGE search proceeds as follows.